zwynne/EDACAB/docs/source/index.rst

-Welcome to the 2022 EDACAB Data-driven Conference!
+Welcome to the 2022 EDACABB Data-driven Conference!
 ===================================

-The Efficient Data Analysis for the Condition Assessment of Bridges (EDACAB) data-driven conference is a collaboration between the University of Edinburgh and Chongqing University.
-Funding for the EDACAB collaboration is provide by the Royal Society of Edinburgh.
+The Efficient Data Analysis for the Condition Assessment of Bridges and Buildings (EDACABB) data-driven conference is a collaboration between the University of Edinburgh and Chongqing University.
+Funding for the EDACABB collaboration is provide by the Royal Society of Edinburgh.

 .. note::